0xcert/framework/docs/certification/api.md

 * Nonced values are hashed through `sha256` hash function.
 * Each array is hashed to a root hash of a binary tree.
 * The last value of each array is an empty string.
-* Binary tree structure details are pushed to `evidence` object for each property path which holds an object.
+* Binary tree structure details are pushed to `evidence` object for each property path that holds an object.
 * The root hash of the binary tree of the root object represents an `imprint`.

 Let's see how this works in practice for a simple imprint.
 We will be using a static nonces `@` so you can easily follow the steps.